-There is a total forecasted need for 1,284 units over the next 20 years based on the forecasted growth rate.
-This is higher than the estimated total capacity of 1,236 units.
+There is a total forecasted need for over 1,041 units over the next 20 years based on the forecasted growth rate.
+This is lower than the estimated total capacity of 1,236 units.
 Figure 11 below presents a comparison of the BLI capacity for new housing units, compared to the estimate for new unit need by 2043.

-• This analysis breaks down need by general zoning category (low-density, medium-density, and high-density residential).
+This analysis breaks down need by general zoning category (low-density, medium-density, and high-density residential).
 These zoning categories do not correspond exactly to how they are defined in the City zoning code.
 In this analysis, low-density residential (LDR) is defined as housing density of less than 8 units/net acre.
 Medium-density residential (MDR) is defined as supporting average density between 8 and 12 units/net acre.
-High-density residential (HDR) is defined as supporting average density of greater than 12 units/net acre.
-(These density ranges are adapted from the voluntary housing types and density guidelines defined in the Simplified Urban Growth Boundary Method laid out in Oregon OAR 660-038-0040 and -0060 and reflecting the anticipated impacts from HB2001 on housing types in low density zones.)
+High-density residential (HDR) is defined as are adapted from the voluntary housing types and density guidelines defined in the Simplified Urban Growth Boundary Method laid out in Oregon OAR 660-038-0040 and -0060, and reflecting the anticipated impacts from HB2001 on housing types in low density zones.)